rasumovsky/59_HyyHighMass/README.md

-# A search for resonances in the diphoton final state with ATLAS
+# A search for diphoton resonances with ATLAS

 ### Introduction
 This package implements statistical tools for a search for diphoton decays of scalar and spin-2 particles into the diphoton final state using the ATLAS detector at the LHC.
+Toy Monte Carlo tools and asymptotic approximations are implemented for p-value tests and CL-exclusions.
+In particular, a novel global significance method using toy Monte Carlo has been developed.

 The code has been structured so that all general analysis settings are specified in the configuration files residing in the `data/` directory.
 If you have any questions about the code, please contact the author, who will be happy to assist you in getting the code running.